MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-understand-stereokit-ink-application.md

 From the previous chapter, you have a basic understanding of the StereoKit Ink application.
 In this module, we will understand the three main programs that are used to build this application.
-The code strives to be very legible, with plenty of comments to clarify anything immediately obvious.
+The code strives to be very legible and easy to understand.

 ## Program.cs script